msalibian/RBF/paper.md

 smoothing parameter used for obtaining the estimator.
 -->

-Additve models offer a non-parametric generalization of linear models (@HastieTibshirani1990).
+Additive models offer a non-parametric generalization of linear models (@HastieTibshirani1990).
 They are flexible, interpretable and avoid the *curse of dimensionality* which means that, as the number of explanatory variables increases, neighbourhoods rapidly become sparse, and much fewer